Lactate threshold — what it is and how to train

 See more in the fitness guides of Sport Zona Academy.

-🔬 Expert Note from Sport Zona
+Expert note from Sport Zona

-From the numerous studies and training regimens we have conducted, I observe that a large portion of Bulgarian athletes underestimate specific work on lactate threshold.
+From the numerous studies and training regimens we have implemented, I observe that a large portion of Bulgarian athletes underestimate specific work on lactate threshold.
 This often leads to stagnation and difficulties in progressing to the next level of performance.
 It is often necessary to reorganize the entire training program to achieve real progress.

 See more in the fitness guides of Sport Zona Academy.